-As of December 31, 2022, the Company reserved 12,747,171 shares of its common stock under its 2000 Stock Plan (the "2000 Stock Plan"), the 2010 Stock Plan (the "2010 Stock Plan"), the 2020 Stock Plan (the "2020 Stock Plan"), and the 2020 Equity Incentive Plan (the "2020 Equity Incentive Plan" and, together with the 2000 Stock Plan, the 2010 Stock Plan and the 2020 Stock Plan, the "Stock Plans").
+As of December 31, 2023, the Company reserved 14,249,394 shares of its common stock under its 2000 Stock Plan (the "2000 Stock Plan"), the 2010 Stock Plan (the "2010 Stock Plan"), the 2020 Stock Plan (the "2020 Stock Plan"), and the 2020 Equity Incentive Plan (the "2020 Equity Incentive Plan" and, together with the 2000 Stock Plan, the 2010 Stock Plan and the 2020 Stock Plan, the "Stock Plans").
 Options granted under the Stock Plans may be either incentive stock options or nonqualified stock options.
 Incentive stock options ("ISO") may be granted only to the Company employees (including officers and directors).
 Nonqualified stock options ("NSO") may be granted to the Company employees and consultants.
-As of December 31, 2022 and December 31, 2021, no shares of common stock remain available for issuance to officers, directors, employees and consultants pursuant to the 2000 Stock Plan.
-In January 2023, the number of shares of common stock available for issuance under the 2020 Equity Incentive Plan was increased by 1,502,223 shares as a result of the automatic increase provision in the 2020 Equity Incentive Plan.
+As of December 31, 2023 and December 31, 2022, no shares of common stock remain available for issuance to officers, directors, employees and consultants pursuant to the 2000 Stock Plan.
+In January 2024, the number of shares of common stock available for issuance under the 2020 Equity Incentive Plan was increased by 1,540,655 shares as a result of the automatic increase provision in the 2020 Equity Incentive Plan.

 Options to purchase the Company's common stock may be granted at a price not less than 100% of the fair market value in the case of ISO or NSO, except for an employee or non-employee with options who owns more than 10% of the voting power of all classes of stock of the Company in which case the exercise price shall be no less than 110% of the fair market value per share on the grant date.
-Fair market value is determined by the Board of Directors.
-Options vest as determined by the Board of Directors ranging from immediately upon grant to a rate of 25% per annum over four years from the grant date.
-Options expire as determined by the Board of Directors but not more than ten years after the date of grant.
+Options vest ranging from immediately upon grant to a rate of 25% per annum over four years from the grant date.
+Options expire but not more than ten years after the date of grant.